-St. Michael's is a Roman Catholic church that, above all, seeks to glorify God by practicing the catholic and apostolic faith in the Anglican tradition.
-Our hope is to be a haven of orthodoxy where Episcopalians, Anglicans, other Protestants, and all who seek God may encounter Jesus Christ and enter into the life of His Body, the Catholic Church.
-Current Roman Catholics who were formerly Episcopalians or Anglicans are also welcome to join our parish.
+Above all, we seek to glorify God by practicing the catholic and apostolic faith.
+Our hope is to be a haven of orthodoxy where Episcopalians, Anglicans, other Protestants, and all who seek God may encounter Jesus Christ and enter into the life of His mystical body, the Catholic Church.
+Roman Catholics and all those in full communion with the Catholic Church are welcome to receive Communion with us.

 We believe that Jesus is the incarnate Son of God who died for our sins, and through whom we are reconciled to God and offered a place in heaven.
 We regard Scripture as God's word, containing all things necessary to salvation and to be understood within the Tradition and the teaching of the Magisterium.

 Fr.
-David Ousley has led the congregation since 1983, having previously served parishes in New York and Connecticut.
+David Ousley has been a priest in the Philadelphia area since 1983, having previously served parishes in New York and Connecticut.
 He attended Yale College and Nashotah House Theological Seminary, and holds a Ph.D. in historical theology from the University of Chicago.
-His publications include Pilgrimage: A Newsletter of Christian Spirituality, The Way of Holiness (published by Latimer House in England), and articles in various magazines, including Touchstone, The Evangelical Catholic, The Church Times, etc. The rectory household includes his wife, mother, three children, and a Corgi (the last courtesy of the Montomgery County SPCA).
+His publications include Pilgrimage: A Newsletter of Christian Spirituality, The Way of Holiness (published by Latimer House in England), and articles in various magazines, including Touchstone, The Evangelical Catholic, The Church Times, etc. The rectory household includes his wife and, sporadically, his three grown children.